qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 ![Screenshot: 'Create a new diagnostic session' heading, fields for team name, date, session type (regular or test) and a drop-down for the number of participants.
 The call to action button is 'Create'](/attachments/blogposts/2020/new-diagnostic-session.png)
 {: class="post-image" }

-The form has inputs and a button, and opens a help box when you click on the 'i'.
 The code looks roughly like the code block below, leaving out some details for clarity.
 Take a look and pay attention to not only how we implement form submission a the form, but also how inputs are validated.

 ```html
 <div>